Christ Church Georgetown in white text with dark blue background

-For Visitors
+For Guests

 WELCOME!
 As a recent or prospective visitor to Christ Church, Georgetown, we hope you find the following information useful.
 If you have other questions or concerns, please do not hesitate to reach out to a member of the clergy or staff via telephone or email.
 We will be happy to help in any way we can.
 In the meantime, we give thanks for your interest in the life of this parish community!